Reyn-Mukai/Reyn-Mukai/projects/project-1.md

 Since 2015, VIP UHDT has participated in two AUVSI Seafarer competitions in 2016 and 2017 and placed 26th and 4th respectively.

+The VIP UHDT project is special in the regard that it encompasses all aspects of the system, ranging from hardware and software, to mission planning.
+Due to the scale of the project, I have learned to implement system level design concepts as well as project management.
+I also learned the basics of radio frequency (RF) calculations which allowed the system and mission plan to be designed around the system's theoretical operational range.
+I was also able to reinforce my existing knowledge by applying my server management skills to the image transferring system as well as electrical knowledge to the design and assembly of a power distribution board.

 You can learn more at the [VIP UHDT Website](http://rip.eng.hawaii.edu/projects/uhdt-2017-2018/).